MrMM7/Javascript-Playground/README.md

 # JavaScript Projects

-This repository is a collection of projects from my JavaScript course.
+This repository contains a collection of projects I've completed as part of my JavaScript course, along with personal projects I've created to practice and showcase my skills.
 It serves as a playground for learning and experimenting with JavaScript concepts.

 ⚠️ **Note**: This repo is used for learning purposes and is not intended for legitimate projects.